rm-hull/barebones-toolchain/README.md

     This is free software; see the source for copying conditions.
 There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

+### Prior versions

+All built versions are tagged in git, and follow the _gcc_ version number:

+    $ git tags
+    4.9.1
+    4.9.2
+    6.2.0

+If you want to use an older version, checkout with that specific tag:

+    $ git checkout 4.9.2

 ## TODO

 * ~~Build 64-bit platform tools for ARMv7 target~~
+* ~~Build 32- & 64-bit platform tools for MIPS target~~

 ## Acknowledgements